-How It Works
+How Your Exhaust System Works

 There are several components that make up your exhaust system, all of which should be inspected on a regular basis and repaired as soon as you notice any problems.
-Here’s a basic breakdown of the major parts to your exhaust system and how they all work:
+Here’s a basic breakdown of the major parts of your exhaust system and how they all work:

-Exhaust manifolds: These are connected to the cylinder head and take in air.
+- Exhaust manifolds: These are connected to the cylinder head and take in air.

-Oxygen sensors: This measures the ratio of oxygen to exhaust, then sends that information to your vehicle’s onboard computer so you can get maximum fuel economy.
+- Oxygen sensors: This measures the ratio of oxygen to exhaust, then sends that information to your vehicle’s onboard computer so you can get maximum fuel economy.

 Here’s a look at some warning signs that could indicate issues with your exhaust system: